dOrgTech/game-of-life-nft/README.md

 $ npm install -g p5-manager
 ```

-2. Start the local server in the `game-of-life` directory.
+2. Start the local server in the root directory.

 ```
 $ p5 server